FDA OKs COVID vaccines for children ages 6 months to 5 years old

 Kates said more older children need to be vaccinated as well.

-“At this point, 5 to 11 year olds have been able to get vaccinated since November, and only just under 30% are fully vaccinated,” Kates said.
+“At this point, 5 to 11 year olds have been able to get vaccinated since November, and only just under 30 percent are fully vaccinated,” Kates said.

-The Biden administration says it secured enough of the vaccines for babies, toddlers and young kids, and made them available for states to pre-order, but Florida did not.
+The Biden administration said it secured enough of the vaccines for babies, toddlers and young kids, and made them available for states to pre-order, but Florida did not.

 “Which means that pediatricians, for example, in Florida will not have immediate ready access to vaccines,” White House Press Secretary Karine Jean-Pierre said.